“The Lord keeps faith forever, secures justice for the oppressed, gives food to the hungry.” Psalm 146.

 First, I’m reminded of the statement to those ordained to the diaconate, when these candidates are given the great privilege to read at liturgy from the book of the Gospels.

 Lastly, let’s take advantage of our invitation from Pope Francis to open wide the “doors of mercy” — for the coming 2016 Jubilee Year.
-Each of must account for our past mistakes or misconduct — both as individuals and as institutions.
+Each must account for our past mistakes or misconduct — both as individuals and as institutions.

 In this light, please read Pope Francis’s tender remarks of September 27th — to the survivors of priest sex abuse at the time of his visit to Philadelphia.
-Let us open wide the “doors of mercy,” not only to our great churches and cathedrals, but most of all open our hearts.
+Let us open wide the “doors of mercy,” not only to our great churches and cathedrals but, most of all, open our hearts.